lakhsy18/hn-aws-serverless/README.md

 Run `terraform apply` to create the resources.
 You will see a plan of the changes and Terraform will prompt you for approval to actually apply the changes.
+It will provide the base URL to invoke the API.
+Append /hello to the base URL to get response "hello"

 ### Destroying the example